How to Extract Specific Pages by Range Using GroupDocs.Merger for Java

 Gradle Setup

-For Gradle projects, add this line to your build.gradle
+Add the line to your build.gradle file:

 implementation 'com.groupdocs:groupdocs-merger:latest-version'